Bin-Huang/prray/README.md

 func(new Prray(1,2,3))  // Type Prray is compatible with type Array in typescript
 ```

-There are [a lots of unit tests](https://github.com/Bin-Huang/prray/tree/master/test) for prray to compatible with normal array.
+There are [a lots of unit tests](https://github.com/Bin-Huang/prray/tree/master/test) for prray to test compatibility with normal array.

 ## Distinguish between prray and normal array